jag-prabhakaran/molecular-generative-modeling/Roy/Property_Statistics/Readme.md

 We would like these to be as high as possible

--**Structural Nearest Neighbour**: Defines how similar the ECFP  fingerprints of the generated molecules are to the input molecules
+- **Structural Nearest Neighbour**: Defines how similar the ECFP  fingerprints of the generated molecules are to the input molecules
--**Fragment Similarity**: How similar the fragments (defined by the BRICS algorithm) of the output molecules are to the input molecules
+- **Fragment Similarity**: How similar the fragments (defined by the BRICS algorithm) of the output molecules are to the input molecules
--**Scaffold Similarity**: How similar the scaffolds of the output molecules are to the input molecules
+- **Scaffold Similarity**: How similar the scaffolds of the output molecules are to the input molecules